Sussex-Neuroscience/Identification-of-a-series-of-hair-cell-MET-channel-blockers/README.md

 7-Medicines Discovery Institute, Cardiff University, Cardiff, CF10 3AT, UK

 *These authors contributed equally to the work and are listed in alphabetical order

+#### This repository contains supplemental data for the following article "Identification of a series of hair-cell MET channel blockers that protect against aminoglycoside-induced ototoxicity"